What About Bob?: Plot

 Infuriated, Leo attempts to have Bob institutionalized, but he quickly befriends the hospital staff, who are convinced he is sane.
 Leo then abandons Bob in a remote location, but Bob hitches a ride back to the lake house while various mishaps delay Leo.
 A disheveled Leo returns after nightfall, but is happily surprised by a crowd awaiting him for his birthday, including his sister Lily.
 When Bob appears and puts his arm around Lily, Leo snaps and tackles him.
 Leo is sedated and his family reluctantly asks Bob to leave due to Leo's seemingly irrational anger towards him.

-A manic Leo sneaks out and steals a large amount of explosives from the general store.
-He abducts Bob, straps him to the explosives, and abandons him in the woods, dubbing the experience "death therapy".
-Believing the explosives are a metaphor for his problems, Bob frees himself of his restraints and remaining fears.
+A manic Leo sneaks out, steals explosives from the general store, straps them to Bob, and abandons him in the woods, dubbing the experience "death therapy".
+Believing the explosives are a metaphor for his problems, Bob frees himself of his remaining fears.
 He reunites with the Marvins and praises Leo for curing him.
-Leo worriedly enquires about the whereabouts of the explosives, which Bob states he stored under the lake house.
+Leo worriedly enquires about the whereabouts of the explosives, which Bob has stored under the lake house.
 The house explodes, to the observing Guttmans' delight; shocked, Leo is rendered catatonic and institutionalized.

 Some time later, Bob marries Lily and, upon their pronouncement as husband and wife, Leo snaps out of his catatonic state and screams, "No!", but the sentiment is lost in the family's excitement at his recovery.
 A closing text reveals that Bob went back to school and became a psychologist, then wrote a best-selling book titled Death Therapy, for which Leo is suing him for the rights.